gabrielamelian/python_test/ANSWERS.md

 7. What does a “with” statement do in Python?

-8. Explain one common use of a one way hash algorithm.
+8. Explain one common use of a one way hash algorithm

+The advantage of a one way hash funtion is that it allows to create a hash code (fixed string of digits) easily which would be hard to revert by any means.
+By revert I mean convert back into the original message using the hash.
+This makes it very useful for use in authentication as it is a safer way to create digital signatures.